Bocos de Duero

 Bocos de Duero is a village in Valladolid, Castile-Leon, Spain.
 The municipality covers an area of 6.34 km2 and as of 2011 had a population of 63 people.

+It is the seat of the parish of Nuestra Señora de las Nieves, archpriesthood of Peñafiel, vicariate of the Duero area of the archdiocese of Valladolid.
+The patron saints of the town are the Virgen de las Nieves (August 5) and San Miguel Arcángel (September 29).